 Woman checks credit card account on phone

-Last Updated: May 30, 2023
+Last Updated: July 30, 2024

-4 min read
+9 min read

 Table of contents

-1. You can build a good credit history by using your credit card responsibly, including making on-time payments and keeping your balance low.
+1. You can build a good credit history by using your first credit card responsibly, including making on-time payments and keeping your balance low.

 2. A cash advance from your credit card can be costly and may be best for emergencies.